Introduction US Invasion of Iraq

 A major turning point in the development of the Middle East occurred when the United States (US) occupied Iraq.
 The invading forces said they were there to install a democratic government in Iraq in place of Saddam Hussein’s dictatorship.
-There were unexpected repercussions of the invasion as well, such as the expansion of the Islamic State (IS) to become a serious regional and worldwide menace.
+There were serious repercussions of the invasion as well, for example, the expansion of the Islamic State (IS) to become a serious regional and worldwide menace.

 The presence of foreign fighters, the inability of the Iraqi government to provide security and basic services, the ineffectiveness of US strategy in dealing with the insurgency, and the resulting power vacuum are all factors that contributed to the rise of IS in Iraq.
 Saddam Hussein’s reign deepened the sectarian rift between Sunni and Shiite populations in Iraq, which had existed for some time.